Scientific-Computing-Lab/compar/README.md

 ### Environment Parameters

-The parameters of the OpenMP environments, e.g. the number of threads to be used.
+The parameters of the OpenMP environment, e.g. the number of threads to be used.
 You can see an example for such a file in *assets/env_params.json*.

 ### Run